garrekstemo/Optics-Tutorials/src/lesson-4_intro-to-pulsed-lasers.md

-# Lesson 3: Intro to pulsed laser alignment and nonlinear optics
+# Lesson 3: Introduction to Pulsed Laser Alignment and Nonlinear Optics

 Use the 800 nm pulsed laser tutorial setup to introduce students to the new optical components and instruments.